Alzheimer's Prevention Initiative

 Alzheimer's Disease Treatment Trial

 In collaboration with the National Institutes of Health (NIH), Banner Alzheimer's Institute (BAI), University of Antioquia's Grupo de Neurosciencias in Medellin, Colombia and Genentech, are conducting the first‐ever prevention trial in cognitively healthy individuals who are destined to develop Alzheimer's disease because of their genetic history.

 This groundbreaking study - the first to investigate whether an anti‐amyloid treatment can stave off the disease-will help launch a new era of prevention research in the urgent fight against Alzheimer's.

 The $100 million trial is the cornerstone of the API.
 It is studying an experimental anti‐amyloid antibody treatment called crenezumab in approximately 300 people from an extraordinarily large extended family in Colombia, who share a rare genetic mutation that typically triggers Alzheimer's symptoms around age 45.

 The trial is designed to determine whether the drug can reduce participants' chances of developing the disease's disabling and irreversible symptoms, preserve memory and thinking abilities, and slow the progression of Alzheimer's biomarkers.

 Alzheimer's Prevention Initiative APOE4 Treatment

-The two drugs being tested target beta-amyloid.
-One is an active immunotherapy injection aimed at triggering the body's immune system to produce antibodies that attack different forms of the amyloid protein, which many researchers have suggested plays a critical role in the development of Alzheimer's.
-The second drug is an oral medication, is a BACE (beta-secretase1) inhibitor, designed to prevent the production of different forms of the amyloid protein.
+The two drugs include an active immunotherapy aimed at triggering the body's immune system to produce antibodies that attack different forms of the amyloid protein, which many researchers have suggested plays a critical role in the development of Alzheimer's.
+The second drug, an oral medication, is a BACE (beta-secretase1) inhibitor, designed to prevent the production of different forms of the amyloid protein.